 Foundation Programme Details

-The HEE LaSE Kent, Surrey and Sussex Foundation Pharmacist Programme is primarily a work-place based programme, academically supported by Medway School of Pharmacy (MSOP) and University of Brighton School of Pharmacy & Biomolecular Sciences (UB).
-The programme is commissioned by Health Education England LaSE Kent, Surrey & Sussex (HEE LaSE KSS) and is available to Foundation Pharmacists employed by NHS Trusts within the region.
+The HEE LaSE Kent, Surrey and Sussex Foundation Pharmacist Programme is primarily a work-place based programme, academically supported by Medway School of Pharmacy (MSOP) and University of Brighton School of Pharmacy and Biomolecular Sciences (UB).
+The programme is commissioned by Health Education England LaSE Kent, Surrey and Sussex (HEE LaSE KSS) and is available to Foundation Pharmacists employed by NHS Trusts within the region.

 The programmed was formed in conjunction with the Joint Programmes Board (JPB).
 The JPB is a consortium of higher education institutions (HEIs) working in collaboration with NHS specialist pharmacy services.
 The aim of JPB programmes is:

 The programme is developed to last two and a half years.
 It is divided into two stages:

 Foundation Stage 1: the initial stage of the programme aims to develop the basic skills of a foundation pharmacist.
 It is 18 months in duration focusing on the knowledge and skills to provide safe and effective patient-centred care, taking all aspects of medicines optimisation into consideration.
 Academic support is given over eight learning sets and summative assessments.
 For further information see FS1.

 Foundation Stage 2: is divided into two modules of six months.
 The emphasis on this stage of the programme is to develop a variety of skills required for higher banded positions to aid in career management.
 For further information see FS2.

 An open evening will take place once a year in September/October time for prospective Foundation Pharmacists who want to find out more about the programme.

 There are 3 elements that are vital for Foundation Pharmacists within the programme to develop and achieve their maximum potential: